ShareRing Price Hits $0.0241 (SHR)

 Buying and Selling ShareRing

-It is usually not possible to buy alternative cryptocurrencies such as ShareRing directly using U.S. dollars.
-Investors seeking to trade ShareRing should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as ShareRing directly using US dollars.
+Investors seeking to acquire ShareRing should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy ShareRing using one of the aforementioned exchanges.

 Receive News & Updates for ShareRing Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ShareRing and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.